 Restaurant reviews offer opportunities and risks.
 One benefit is that restaurants can track consumer opinions in a way which would not be entirely feasible with classic WOM communication.
 However, unlike classic WOM, reviews are available to everyone at all times.

 Restaurant managers need to be mindful that these reviews are often trusted by customers and may result in them trying an outlet due to hype or out of curiosity.
 We recommend that restaurateurs try to ensure that customers post reviews.
 They can do this by organizing events for influential consumers or more simply by handing out business cards encouraging customers to review the restaurant online.

 Restaurateurs should also build a community to promote a positive image of their businesses through, for example, regular updates.
 They should also engage with, and respond to, both positive and negative online customer reviews.
 This can help users feel more connected to the business and if this community engagement brings in a considerable amount of business, it can be viewed as a worthwhile investment of resources.

 What does this mean for business?

-In a recent study, Anderson and Magruder show that higher Yelp scores help restaurants sell tables 19 percent more frequently during prime-time.
+In a recent study, Anderson and Magruder show that higher Yelp scores help restaurants sell tables 19 percent more frequently during peak periods.
 This impact is strongest for restaurants for which information is the scarcest.
 Restaurants that are not accredited by experts sell out 27 percent more often if they earn an extra star on Yelp.